 Following a tragic incident, Matt Hunter left the clergy and his faith behind.
-Now a university professor teaching sociology he tries to debunk the Christian faith while moonlighting as a consultant to the police, assisting them with religiously motivated crimes.
+Now a university professor teaching sociology he tries to debunk the Christian faith while moonlighting as a consultant for the police, assisting them with religiously motivated crimes.
 When his architect wife is invited to the village of Hobbs Hill to tender for a new church building project Matt is drawn back into the world he tried to leave behind and also finds himself mixed up in a murder investigation where everybody is a suspect and nobody is safe!

 I don’t normally read crime.
 Not that I dislike it, but there is so much horror to get through that I don’t really want to miss out.
 The last crime novel I read was Stephen King’s Mr Mercedes which I really quite liked, but I still approached this novel with some trepidation.